conbojs/conbo/README.md

 Extendible classes
 ------------------

-There's no messing about with prototypes in Conbo.js, instead all of your classes simply extend from another, for example:
+There's no messing about with prototypes in ConboJS, instead all of your classes simply extend from another, for example:

 ```javascript
 var MyClass = conbo.Class.extend